cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

     - Process resumes, re-attempts access, causes a TLB update, and gets the data.

   - The page replacement policy chooses a present page to swap out when the memory is full and a page loading is requested.

+# Persistence

+- A computer typically uses external persistence devices, like hard drives, solid-state drives, and optical disks.

+- A persistence device typically provides an interface through which data is organized in an array of fixed-sized intervals called logical blocks.

+- A file system is a component of an OS that provides an interface over persistence devices through which data is organized in variable-lengthed entities indexable by a logical path, called files.